 Arnica Montana Extract — Swelling & Bruising Reducer

-A gold-standard homeopathic anti-inflammatory used in professional sports medicine.
+A clinically recognized anti-inflammatory used in professional sports medicine and physical therapy.
 Helps reduce joint swelling, bruising, and tenderness.
 Several clinical studies support its use for post-exercise muscle soreness and osteoarthritis pain.
+Also found in premium topical formulas like Penetrex.

 Getting the most out of ArcticBlast requires a bit more attention than applying a standard cream.
-Because DMSO is a carrier, what you do before and after application matters:
+Because DMSO is a carrier, what you do before and after application matters significantly:

 1